‘Custom-made’ Missouri bunker home selling for $314,900 - NewsBreak

 The owner told KTVI he built it by himself almost a decade ago.
 He did not want his name used in the article but described all that went into building the bunker.

-“It’s a complicated build, and I did most of the work myself so I could keep people out of it,” the former contractor said.Mega-mansion dubbed ‘The One’ could shatter real estate sales records
+“It’s a complicated build, and I did most of the work myself so I could keep people out of it,” the former contractor said.Siouxland Youth Hockey Association, parents raise money for expansion

 The bunker has a full kitchen, two full baths, closets, and a 9-by-5-foot pantry.
 The surrounding property has fruit trees, a garden area and water.
 The owner said he’s selling because, as a single man, he doesn’t need this large a bunker.
 He plans to construct a smaller one to live in.